 Field-hunting tip

-Look in metamorphosed manganese ore deposit country — that is the host setting where hiärneite typically forms.
+Look in metamorphosed manganese ore deposit country, the host setting where hiärneite typically forms.
 If you start seeing hausmannite, magnetite, calcite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.